-No. Neither the Green Community program nor the Stretch Code require solar energy panels be placed on any homes or businesses. .
-When will the Stretch Code take effect?
+No. Neither the Green Community program nor the Stretch Code requires solar energy panels to be placed on any homes or businesses.

+9. Will it cost more to build a house in Rehoboth?

+Depending on how a builder chooses to work with the Stretch Code, there may be greater costs.
+However, with adoption of the Stretch Code, any increase in construction costs is expected to be offset by builder reimbursements and by energy savings through the MassSave program within 1-4 years.
+In addition, the improved efficiency will greatly reduce the occupant’s energy costs and result in significant savings over time.

+10. When will the Stretch Code take effect?

 The Stretch Code must be adopted at Town Meeting as a Bylaw change and would go into effect after that adoption.